-Pete Holmes falls further behind in Seattle city attorney race; Thomas-Kennedy, Davison inch closer to advancing
+Pete Holmes concedes Seattle city attorney race; Thomas-Kennedy, Davison will face off in November

-Seattle City Attorney Pete Holmes dropped further behind in his bid for a fourth term, as new primary election results released Friday show his chances of making the November general election dimming.
+The result will leave Seattle with a clear-cut choice in November between a law-and-order candidate and an abolitionist who wants to halt most misdemeanor prosecutions.

+“After two decades of public service to Seattle – the last 12 as your City Attorney – it’s time to acknowledge that my opponents will be advancing to the general election,” Holmes said in a prepared statement.
+“While defeat is difficult to accept, it’s inconsequential compared to the collective pain we’ve suffered as a City throughout this pandemic.”

-Holmes remains in third place with 31% of the vote.
+Holmes was in third place after Friday’s vote tallies, with 31% of the vote.
 He trails challengers Nicole Thomas-Kennedy, who has 35%, and Ann Davison, who has 33%.

-And while thousands of ballots remain uncounted, the trendlines offered no reason to believe the results will swing Holmes’ way.
+And while thousands of ballots remain uncounted, the trendlines offered no reason to believe the results would swing Holmes’ way.

 Holmes was in second place, leading Thomas-Kennedy by about 550 votes on election night, but Thomas-Kennedy has gained every day since, taking the lead for the first time on Friday, as later-arriving ballots continue to be processed, counted and released.
 Davison led on election night and now leads Holmes, for second place, by 3,141 votes.